thingybase/server/app/content/pages/projects/spice-rack.html.md

 Cut the 2x4 and 4x4's to the length that matches the width for your cabinet.

+The boards will fit in your cabinet like this:

 ![Boards arranged in cabinets](vector:///illustrations/spice-rack-board-cutaway.svg)

 ### Fit boards into cabinets

 Now that the boards are cut, you'll have to make sure the boards fit into the cabinets.
 You might have to angle the board at first to get it into the cabinet or shimmy it around.
 If it doesn't fit, you might have to cut the board to be shorter than the width of the cabinets.
 It's OK if its a little bit shorter than the width of the cabinet; there's still going to be plenty of room to spread out the spice jars.

 First you'll wiggle the 4x4 into place so its in the back of the shelf.
 Then wiggle in the 2x4.
+When the boards are in, the back of your spice rack will be the 4x4, the 2x4 in the middle, and the bottom of the shelf in the front.

 ### Put jars on boards